spiral/docs/docs/en/start/structure.md

 # Getting started — Directory Structure

-The framework does not enforce any specific namespace or directory structure, so feel free to change them.
+The Spiral Framework does not impose any directory structure for your application, so you have the flexibility to organize your files and directories.
+However, it provides a recommended structure that can be used as a starting point.
+This structure can also be easily modified.

 ## Directories